johnathanvman/F6/index.md

 						]))
 					}
 					if(AnyUnit.Tags[0] == unit(100).Tags[0]){
 						Entrys.push("We travel to AMAP and meet AHOS.
-My ANY runs up and hugs her.")
+My ANY runs up and hugs her kin!")
 					}
 				}
 			}else{//MULTIPLE PASSIVE